 Winter ice fishing tactics

-A long drop-offs, around mid-lake structure and sandy bays.
-Fish water depths from 10-40ft.
+Lake Trout thrive in the winter.
+The cold water allows them to roam anywhere.
+Remember they just finished spawning and are aggressively trying to put the weight back on!
+Search for them along drop-offs, around mid-lake structure and sandy bays.
+Fish water depths from 10-60ft.
 Not always concentrating on the bottom.
 The number one lure for winter Lake Trout is a white tube jig.
 In Northwestern Ontario you are allowed two lines in the winter.
 I will jig one and have the second rod or tip-up set up far enough away so the two lines are unlikely to tangle when a fish runs.
 On my still line, I will use the same rig I use when “soaking bait” in the spring.
-Leave it on the bottom or bring it up to a desired height so the minnow swims freely 2-3ft off bottom.
-When jigging, I like a 3ft medium heavy to heavy rod.
-Some anglers will use a regular 5-6ft summer rod for a longer jigging stroke.
+Leave it on the bottom or bring it up to a desired height so the minnow swims freely 2-3 ft off bottom.
+When jigging, I like a 3 ft medium heavy to heavy rod.
+Some anglers will use a regular 5-6 ft summer rod for a longer jigging stroke.
 I like using Berkley Nanofil line because it is thin, doesn’t stretch and is smooth reducing the water droplets from freezing on the line while jigging.
 Favourite jigging lures are a white tube jig, jig/minnow, airplane jig, Little Cleo, Williams Jigging spoon.
 Lower your jig to the bottom and start jigging.
 Keep your line taught on the way back down.
 Reel up a bit and jig some more.
 Just like in the summer.
 Be ready to set the hook.
 If you set the hook and think you missed, then feel another hit and set it again and miss.
 You most likely set the hook on a small fish and literally yanked it up in the water column.
 Then you felt it again so you set it again.
 Be sure to set the hook and then start reeling until your rod bends over and starts working the drag.
 I love using fly fishing reels on my ice fishing rods.
 Less line curl and better drag systems.
 Open face reel drag systems don’t like our cold climate and always seem to miss a beat and chatter.

 When you do catch a Lake Trout and bring it up through the hole, use a Lindy Glove to grab the fish by the lower jaw and remove the hook while the fish is in the hole.
 Then pull the fish out and support it under its stomach for a quick photo before releasing.
 Don’t let the fish touch the frozen ice around the hole unless you plan on keeping it for the table.